liguowang/cpgtools/docs/source/demo/CpG_to_gene.rst

 direction.
 In other words, the "extension" stops when it reaches other genes' "basal regulatory domain" or the extension limit, whichever comes first.

-Basal regulatory domain and Extended regulatory domain are illustrated in below diagram
+Basal regulatory domain and Extended regulatory domain are illustrated in below diagram.

 .. image:: ../_static/gene_domain.png
    :height: 200 px
    :width: 600 px
    :scale: 100 %

-**Noets**
+**Notes**

 - Which genes are assigned to a particular CpG largely depends on gene annotation.
-A "conservative" gene model (such as Refseq curated protein coding genes) is recommended.
+A "conservative" gene model (such as Refseq curated protein-coding genes) is recommended.
 - In the refgene file, multiple isoforms should be merged into a single gene.

 Options